 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

 The McGladrey in 2010-2012 formed part of the PGA Tour Fall Series with the 2013 renewal being played in November as part of the first wrap-around season structure.
 Every winner of the tournament has played a Tour tournament post-East Lake.
 It's also interesting to see that inaugural McGladrey champion Heath Slocum had captured The Barclays title 13 months previously in 2009.
 Of all the winners on the Seaside course, nobody has won a full Tour tournament in the calendar year prior to triumphing here.
 Tommy Gainey, Robert Streb, Kevin Kisner, Mackenzie Hughes and Austin Cook all captured their first main Tour titles here in 2012, 2014, 2015, 2016 and 2017 respectively.

 I covered off many of the resident, Sea Island Golf Performance Center and SEC links at the top of this Preview.
 Local links are numerous, but a couple of additional themes jump out for this tournament.
 Three winners - namely Slocum, Kirk and Kisner - resided in the home state of Georgia when winning this title.
-Other winners have hailed from Texas (Crane), South Carolina (Gainey), North Carolina (Hughes) and Florida (Streb).
-Of these Mackenzie really threw a curve-ball at this from a betting perspective 12 months ago when he won on only his sixth PGA Tour appearance.
+Other winners have hailed from Texas (Crane), South Carolina (Gainey), North Carolina (Hughes), Arkansas (Cook) and Florida (Streb).
+The last two champions here, namely Mackenzie Hughes and Austin Cook, were both PGA Tour rookies.